Kong/docs.konghq.com/app/deck/1.8.x/guides/environment-variables.md

       - http
       - https
     ```
+    This snippet enables the [key authentication][key-auth] plugin globally and creates
+     a consumer named `demo` with an apiKey.
 3. Run `deck sync -s env-demo.yaml` to sync this file.

     The output should look something like this, where `abc` is the apiKey stored